Noncommutative deformations and flops: Strategy for Noncommutative Twists

 \section{Strategy for Noncommutative Twists}

-In the remainder of the paper we restrict to the setting of a flopping contraction $X\to X_{\con}$ of a single irreducible curve $C$, where $X$ is projective and has only Gorenstein terminal singularities.
-Our aim is to overcome \ref{Toda not equiv global} and use our sheaf $\cE$ to produce a noncommutative twist functor, and prove that this is an autoequivalence and gives an intrinsic description of the flop--flop functor due to Bridgeland and Chen.
+In the remainder of the paper we restrict to the setting of a flopping contraction $X\to X_{\con}$ of an irreducible rational curve $C$, where $X$ is projective and has only Gorenstein terminal singularities.
+Our aim is to overcome \ref{Toda not equiv global} and use the universal sheaf $\cE$ to produce a noncommutative twist functor, then prove that it is an autoequivalence which furthermore gives an intrinsic description of the flop--flop functor of Bridgeland and Chen.